libremfg/rhize-docs/content/how-to/define-models/master-definitions.md

 ## Data Sources

 A _data source_ is a source of real-time data that is collected by the Rhize agent.
+For example, in a baking process, a data source might be an OPC UA server that sends readings from an oven thermometer.

 The general fields for a data source are as follows:

 | General fields           | Description                                                                         |